Cancer Medication Safety

 Injection Site Reactions

-Some medications can cause reactions in the tissues around an IV or central line.
+Some medications can cause reactions in the area around an IV or central line.
 Reactions can be caused by a sensitivity to the medication or by the medication leaking out of the blood vessels and into the nearby tissues.